thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 # Why Worry About Eternity if Life After Death Can't be Proved?

-In a world that thrives on tangible evidence and scientific verification, how can we reasonably talk about eternity - something we cannot test in a lab or observe firsthand?
+In a world that thrives on tangible evidence and scientific verification, how can we reasonably talk about eternity - something we cannot test in a lab or observe first-hand?
 Faith in eternal life isn't rooted in blind optimism or wishful thinking, but in credible, historical, spiritual and existential truths.
 When people ask whether we can *prove* life after death, we must first ask *what kind of proof they're expecting.*
-Christianity offers evidence in the form of historical eyewitness testimony, personal transformation, fulfilled prophecy, the radical claim of a resurrected Savior and the profound implications of an empty tomb.
+Christianity offers evidence in the form of historical eyewitness testimony, personal transformation, fulfilled prophecy, the radical claim of a resurrected Saviour and the profound implications of an empty tomb.

 ## Belief Without Seeing Isn't Blind